deanwampler/programming-scala-book-code-examples/README.markdown

 ### Editors, Eclipse, and IntelliJ

-Most editors now include Scala support or plugins are available.
-Similarly, there are plugins for Eclipse and IntelliJ.
-See their respective documentation for details on using Scala.
+Most editors and IDEs now include Scala plugins.
+For Eclipse, see the [Scala IDE](http://scala-ide.org) project.
+For IntelliJ use the plugin browser to find and install the Scala plugin.
+For NetBeans, see the [Scala page](http://wiki.netbeans.org/Scala) in their wiki.
+For other editors, Google is your friend. ;)

-Note that IntelliJ can import the SBT project for this example code.
-For eclipse, run `sbt eclipse` to generate project files, then important them.
-For both IDEs, the Scala plugin must be installed first.
+After installing the required plugin, to load this project in your IDE, IntelliJ can import the SBT project directly.
+For eclipse, run `sbt eclipse` task to generate project files, then import them.
+For Netbeans, see the [Scala wiki page](http://wiki.netbeans.org/Scala).

 ## Building the Code Examples